-Queensland artist Michael Zavros’s painting, Bad dad 2013, is the subject of the 2016 QAGOMA Foundation Appeal.
-Gallery curator Peter McKay recently spoke with the artist about the work, which was shortlisted for the 2013 Archibald Prize.
+Queensland artist Michael Zavros’s painting, Bad dad 2013 was the subject of the 2016 QAGOMA Foundation Appeal.
+Peter McKay spoke with the artist about the work, which was shortlisted for the 2013 Archibald Prize.

 The polish you describe and the technique itself are mirrored by the content.
 Looking back I realise most of my portraits have either come from the world of fashion or advertising: perfected and slick.
 And even when they’re not models, they’re cast as if they were or with an awareness of their place in such a world.